Amateur Photographer verdict

 The Honor Magic 6 Pro in black.
 Image: Amy Davies

-There has been some improvement when compared to the Honor Magic 5 Pro, but probably not enough to warrant upgrading imminently, unless you really want to.
-I’d have liked to have seen some better leaps made with the portrait mode, but otherwise, the main sensor and its accompanying lens, plus the new periscope lens do a good all-round job.
+This is an improvement on the Honor Magic 5 Pro, but probably not enough to warrant an arbitrary upgrade to it.
+I’d like to have seen a greater leap forward with the portrait mode; but otherwise, the main sensor and its accompanying lens, plus the new periscope lens do a good all-round job.

-Aside from the photography aspect, the phone has a pleasant design, and things like the extensive battery life are excellent to have.
+Aside from photography considerations, the phone has a pleasant design, and features like its extensive battery life are excellent.

 As for further negatives, it’s hard to fault the Honor Magic 6 Pro too much.
-Overall, we’d certainly consider this one of the best smartphones for photographers out there, and arguably at its price, although not cheap, it’s one which offers the best value (assuming you can buy it in your region).
+Overall, we consider this one of the best smartphones for photographers out there, and arguably at its price, it’s one which offers the best value (assuming you can buy it in your region).

 Amateur Photographer Recommended 4.5 stars